Vermont Law Requiring Labeling of Genetically Engineered Foods Set to Take Effect as Congressional Opposition Fails

 Our Office expects that most GE foods on Vermont grocery store shelves will be properly labeled by July 1, 2016.
 Out of recognition that some food products have longer shelf lives, CP (Consumer Protection Rule) 121 creates a six-month “safe harbor” for foods distributed before July 1, 2016, and offered for retail sale through December 31, 2016.
 During this six-month period, unless there is evidence that a manufacturer distributed a mislabeled product after July 1, 2016, we will not bring an enforcement action or seek fines for those products.

 Beyond these developments in Vermont, Connecticut and Maine have also passed mandatory GE labeling laws; however, their implementation will only be triggered when a number of states join the effort (see here).
 On the commercial front, with the Vermont mandate looming, major food manufacturers are releasing plans to add labeling labeling regarding the “genetically engineered” attributes of their food products.
-General Mills issued a statement
+General Mills issued a statement:

 As the discussions continue in Washington, one thing is very clear: Vermont state law requires us to start labeling certain grocery store food packages that contain GMO ingredients or face significant fines.
 We can’t label our products for only one state without significantly driving up costs for our consumers and we simply will not do that.
 The result: consumers all over the U.S. will soon begin seeing words legislated by the state of Vermont on the labels of many of their favorite General Mills products.